aeropic/Messier_Caldwell_RASC_OMEARA_catalog_generator/README.md

 <img width="946" height="543" alt="cata_EN" src="https://github.com/user-attachments/assets/702b9627-89ba-4004-b558-17dc720d626c" />

+Spanish language is ready also.
+(ES_LANG_database.py) rename the file without "ES_".
 For other languages, just translate the strings into your language, save the file as "LANG_database.py".
 If you're lazy, ask Gemini AI to do this job for you ...
 (Should you do this, I would appreciate if you could provide me with the translated file)